zsiki/ls/doc/source/usersguide.rst

 ++++++++++++++++++++++++++++++++++++++

 #.
 Start QGIS on your machine.
 #.
-In the plugin dialog enable experimental plugins (after evaluating the plugin by the QGIS community it will be changed to standard - non experimental - plugin).
-To open the plugin dialog select :mnu:`Plugins/Manage and install plugins` from the menu then select *Settings* tab to see the checkbox of experimental plugins.
+Open the plugin dialog select :mnu:`Plugins/Manage and install plugins` from the menu.
 #.
 Look for SurveyingCalculation plugin in the list on the *All* or the *Not installed* tab, select the SurveyingCalculation plugin and press the :btn:`[Install]` button.

 .. figure:: images/u01.png